News & Resources

 There’s no stress like the end of a marriage.
 And one of the least fun parts of the divorce process is divvying up assets.

 But it doesn’t end there.
-If the parties have a mortgage, they’ll also need to divvy up responsibility for it.
+If the parties are sharing a mortgage, they’ll also need to divide responsibility for it.

 The best way to deal with a mortgage post-breakup can vary by province.
 But most of the time, in the absence of a prenuptial agreement, responsibility for a mortgage is split equally between the parties.